vitorscheifler/boston-airbnb-analysis/README.md

 For this project, I was interested in using the Boston Airbnb dataset to better understand:

-- Which cities are the most expensives?
+- Which neighbourhoods are the most expensives?

+- How is the distribution of rental properties in the neighbourhoods?

 - Which numeric columns have a strong correlation with price?
-- How is the distribution of retal properties in the neighbourhoods?

 ## Technologies used